electronut/ElectronutLabs-hackaBLE/README.md

 Please [read the bumpy documentation][3] on using Bumpy to program hackaBLE.

 For more details on nRF52 programming, please read our guide on [getting started with Nordic nRF5 SDK][1].

 ### Program using Arduino IDE

 hackable does not ship with a bootloader, but it is supported in Arduino.
 Please visit [here](https://github.com/electronut/ElectronutLabs-bluey#Arduino) for details (but select Hackable in the board's menu).

 [Here's](https://electronut.in/using-hackable-with-arduino/) a blog article which will help you create a BLE custom characteristic and program it to hackaBLE using Arduino IDE.

+For more detailed programming guide go [here](https://docs.electronut.in/hackaBLE/programming_guide/)

 ## Soldering a hackaBLE